 Problem?
 Email us.
 A 1 star review on iTunes when you can’t find a setting does nothing for you or for us.
-Contact us and we can ask you questions and fix it or explain what you need to do.
-We love hearing from you so Email (details and screenshots help) if you have a question or problem that’s not covered by this manual.
+To contact us from the main page in the app tap the ? icon at bottom right.
+That takes you to the manual and at top center in the nav bar is a, ‘Tech Support’, link to click.
+We love hearing from you if you have a question or problem that’s not covered by this manual.
 Thanks.

 Here is a playlist of tutorial videos to give you a leg up on iWatermark+.
 It’s easier watching on a lager tablet or Mac or Windows monitor.
 You will benefit greatly by watching all the very short videos.
 This player will play a series of videos which you can stop at anytime.
 Individual videos are also found in their section below.
 Touch the top left of the player to see a list of tutorials.
 They include narration, if you can’t hear the tutorial make sure your volume is up and the silent mode switched is on.

-Thanks for downloading iWatermark+ the newest and most advanced member of the iWatermark family. iWatermark is the most popular multi-platform tool available on Mac & Windows as iWatermark Pro.
-30% off for owners of iWatermark+. iPhone/iPad & Android (as both iWatermark and iWatermark+) . iWatermark lets you add your personal or business watermarks to any photo or video.
+Thanks for downloading iWatermark+ the newest and most advanced member of the iWatermark family. iWatermark is the most popular multi-platform tool available on iPhone/iPad & Android (as both iWatermark and iWatermark+) and on Mac & Windows as iWatermark Pro. iWatermark lets you add your personal or business watermarks to any photo or video.
 Once added this watermark displays your creation and ownership of this photograph or artwork.

 Who is iWatermark for?
 Every person who takes photos & videos.
 We’ve been told it is essential for photojournalists, pro photographers, and people who use Instagram, Facebook and other social media sites.